They say suicidal ideation is more common than attempting for women. I can attest to that, but only from the standpoint of my personal experience.

 The more I think back, the more I realize that I’ve had anxiety my entire life.
 It runs in my family and smart kids often experience at least bouts of this.
 I really didn’t stand a chance.
 I only started to realize that this wasn’t the “normal” way to feel maybe a few years ago.
 It was so natural for me that it took a damn long time to notice.
 I had my first tango with depression when I was fourteen and it lasted for eight months.
 Then it leveled off.
 And then it came back.

-I spent three years in an abusive relationship—my first relationship—and was gaslighted and verbally abused on the daily.
+I spent three years in an abusive relationship—my first relationship—and was gaslighted and verbally abused daily.
 If this isn’t the first time you’re reading my blog, you know the rest.
 That’s not why I’m here.
-My friends up to that point were not my friends and the few people who should have been my close friends didn’t become my friends until much later—but I’m very glad they did.
+My friends up to that point were not my friends and the few people who should have been my close friends didn’t become my friends until much later, but I’m very glad they did.
 I was twelve when I realized that I could be like the authors who wrote the books I loved and it would also take my mind off what was happening away from that desk.

 I wrote my first book that fall on an older than old version of Microsoft Word Processor.
 It was called Rivers of the Heart and it was based on a roleplay I’d started and never finished with someone on a forum.
 That may have been why I started it in the first place—being frustrated first that it wasn’t as good as I thought it should be and also being frustrated that it ended.
-I did something similar the following with my second attempt at a novel-length project.
+I did something similar the following summer with my second attempt at a novel-length project.
 Even though I titled it pretty lamely, this one had potential and I fully intend to pick it back up someday.